Elena Helfrecht | The Other

 In our time imperfections are rather questioned than a "perfect" image without any mistakes - though those are more often the subjects of heavy manipulation.
 Using the analog medium is a conscious way of letting go of control to a certain degree - to let the image of the self be as it is, rather than what is comfortable to look at.

-In 2014 she graduated in Art History and Book Science at Friedrich-Alexander-University in Erlangen.
+Elena Helfrecht (b.
+1992, Germany) graduated in Art History and Book Science at Friedrich-Alexander-

-Through photography she examines the human psyche.
-Her images are created from multiple layers of meaning, characterized by a personal iconography.
+Through photography, she examines inner space, consciousness, and communication.
+Her images are created from multiple layers of meaning, characterized by a visceral iconography.
 She is influenced by the folklore of her childhood in Bavaria and her active and continuous passion for Art History and Psychology.

 … Read more about Disrupt